venkat-ranganathan/projects/index.md

 ECD 407 completed our senior design project and accomplished our required and stretch goals of operating a modified RC car autonomously on a track with variable throttle, and the ability to detect and avoid objects.

-I'll add more details once the semester ends:

 Summary of my contribution:

 •	Led team of four to implement object detection and object avoidance on autonomous RC car running Linux on NVIDIA Jetson Orin Nano.